Esri/jsapi-resources/TROUBLESHOOTING.md

 *	Package.json – e.g. dependency version mismatches
 *	Maps SDK – e.g. esriConfig, OAuth tokens, API keys

-### Bundler/Framework issues
-Bundlers and frameworks do occasionally have their own bugs.
-If you are working with a major framework or bundler, they have very active communities.
-Searching for the error message using a general internet search is typically the fastest way to get information and hints.
-* Configuration issues
-* Component issues
-* Syntax errors
-* Life-cycle problems

-### Maps SDK issues
-Errors occurring in the Maps SDK typically have one of these types of errors:
-*	Errors that occur at runtime and not during the build process
-*	Errors that occur in a Maps SDK module
-*	Errors that can be reproduced using the Maps SDK in plain JavaScript without a framework

 #### Example Configuration issues

 **Problem 1:** `404` errors that indicate a file is missing in a production build, but dev build works fine.